omritz/DRL-Crazyflie/README.md

 # DRL-Crazyflie
 Deep reinforcement learning with bitcraze crazyflie 2.1.

+## Project details:
+In this project we implement a DQN algorithem for goal seeking in nano drone from [Bitcraze](https://www.bitcraze.io).

 ![DRL-Crazyflie](docs/methodology.jpeg)

 This repository contains the following parts:
   - Training: in the [main_DRL](main_DRL.py) you will find the code for training and evaluate your model.
-  - Testing: for testing your trained policy go to [main_crazyflie](main_crazyflie.py) and choose your model.
+  - Testing: for testing your trained policy on a crazyflie go to [main_crazyflie](main_crazyflie.py) and choose your model.

-## Project details:
-In this project we implement a DQN algorithem for goal seeking in nano drone from [Bitcraze](https://www.bitcraze.io).

 ### This implementation contains: